 Legal careers are diverse things.
-You might want to be the lead partner of your own law firm, you might want to assist a non-profit organisation on their health and safety, or you might focus on the needs of a single client.
+You might want to be the lead partner of your own law firm, you might want to assist a non-profit organization on their health and safety, or you might focus on the needs of a single client.

-Divorce, property, tax, crime and everything in between: the life and career of no two lawyers are the same.
+Divorce, property, tax, crime, and everything in between the life and career of no two lawyers are the same.

 Yet, despite this immense diversity, there are a few commonalities between all law careers.

 What’s more, successful law careers are particularly similar.
 As someone who has been a London-based divorce solicitor for years, I know exactly what traits people need to succeed.

 1. Focus on Detail

 Building a case means building up a list of details that prove your client’s narrative.
 What’s more, you need to find the details within your details — the holes in your narrative — so that you can successfully address these.